 Apprenticeships couple on-the-job training with related study and instruction in order to increase workers’ skills and allow them to be more competitive in the job market.
 At the same time, workers continue to receive income, avoiding financial barriers that otherwise would prevent them from attaining education and new skills.

 Traditionally, the term “apprenticeship” applies to trade jobs, like carpenter or sheet metal worker.
-Local 1000 has already created ground-breaking apprenticeships in non-traditional areas like health care and information technology and is working to expand into other areas.
+Local 1000 has already created ground-breaking apprenticeships in non-traditional areas like health care, financial services, and information technology, and is working to expand into other areas.

 Our Union is in the formative stages of new pre-apprenticeships, apprenticeships, and upward mobility opportunities that will provide new career pathways for our members.